bgarlow/test/instructions/setup guide template.md

-# Title
+# \<Your Template Title Here>

 ## Overview

-This is text
+This is what the flow does and why it might be valuable to you as a customer.

 ## Prerequisites

 Before you get started, here are the things you’ll need:

-* Access to an Okta tenant with Okta Workflows enabled for your org
+*   Access to an Okta tenant with Okta Workflows enabled for your org.
-* Custom 'Role' attribute created on Okta's default user profile
+*   Access to a tenant for \[Slack/Salesforce/etc\].
+*   A user/group with the \[blank\] configurations.

 ## Setup Steps

-* In the Okta console, go to Apps and select Workflows OAuth application.
-Click API Scopes, and make sure that okta.roles.manage and okta.roles.read are both granted.
-If not, click Grant for both of those scopes.
-* In the Workflows designer, select the “Add User to Admin Role” flow from the folder.
-* If the roles-related scopes were not selected before, click the connection on the Okta card, click the gear icon, and select Reauthorize.
-Input your client id/secret from the Workflows OAuth app in your Okta console (located on the sign-on tab).
-* Click Save.
-Be sure to select “Save All Data”.
-* In the top toolbar of the Workflow console, toggle the “Flow is OFF” switch to “ON”.
+This is where you put the step-by-step instructions for how someone might set up this flow.

+1. First do something.
+    1. Click here.
+    2. And then click there.
+2. Then do something else.
+3. Finally, do that other thing.

 ## Testing this Flow

-This flow expects that a user is created in Okta with their ‘role’ attribute populated.
-In order to simulate this, we will use a test workflow ‘Test Flow: Create Okta User’ that leverages Okta’s ‘Create User’ card to create a test user.
-* Open the flow ‘Test Flow: Create Okta User’.
-In the ‘Create User’ card, set the values for first name, last name, username and primary email as desired.
-Set the role as ‘Support’.
-Click the ‘Test’ button to run the flow.
+This is how a builder might test the flow.
+Here’s what it will look like when it’s working.

+1. First do something.
-* Open ‘Add User to Admin Role’ flow and view Flow History.
-You should see a successful flow run.
+2. Open your flow and view Flow History.
-* Go to Okta admin console and review the list of administrators under Security -> Administrators tab.
-* You should see the newly created user listed with the 'Help Desk Admin' role.
+3. Then go to your other tenant and you should see something.

 ## Limitations & Known Issues

-Please note that all Okta cards, including Custom API Action, will be subjected to org level rate limits per API endpoint.
+This is where you might note to the customer any known issues, edge cases, or gotchas as they think about using the flow in a real-life scenario.

+*   Limitation 1
+*   Known Issue 2
+*   etc